 A custodial parent may move at any time with the noncustodial parent’s written consent.
 If your divorce decree does not include a locale restriction as a condition of retaining custody, you may be permitted to move anywhere in Minnesota without a court order or the noncustodial parent’s consent.
 It is prudent, however, for a custodial parent to consult an attorney before moving anywhere.
 When relocation is an issue after your divorce, the family law attorneys at Appelhof, Pfeifer & Hart, P.A. can advise you of your options, whether you are the custodial or noncustodial parent.

-With offices in Oakdale and Braham, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
+With an office in Oakdale, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
 Call 651-760-7524 to arrange an appointment or contact us online.
 Flexible scheduling is available.

 "Tori had a thorough understanding of my situation and made excellent recommendations to resolve my concerns.
 She was persistent on communication and handled everything in a very timely manner.
 I would definitely hire her again in the future if needed." - M.K.